 SEPTIC MAINTENANCE: Septic Maintenance

-NATIVE PLANT SOCIETY OF TEXAS (NPSOT): Promotes the conservation, research and utilization of the native plants and plant habitats of Texas through education, outreach and example.
+NATIVE PLANT SOCIETY OF TEXAS: npsot.org.
+Promoting research, conservation and utilization of native plants and plant habitats of Texas through education, outreach and example.
 A non-profit organization supported by grants, donations and member dues.

 NATIONAL ASSOCIATION OF CONSERVATION DISTRICTS (NACD) PLANT DATABASE: This site lets you search by common name or scientific name.
 Type in the common name, click "Common Name" below that, then click on GO.
 There’s also an Image Gallery; you can define search criteria and display search results as thumbnail photos in order by common name.
 Then clicking on a small photo returns a plant profile with a bigger photo.